Guyers House Hotel: Residents after 1860

-Nugent Chichester (1828-1908) bought Guyers House in about 1860 and remained there for the next twenty years.
+Nugent Chichester (1828–1908) bought Guyers House in about 1860 and remained there for the next twenty years.
 He was born in Geneva in 1828 and was the eldest son of Mr. Joseph Chichester Nagle, and Lady Henrietta Caroline Fellowes, a daughter of the 4th Earl of Portsmouth.
 Nugent served in the 7th Dragoon Guards until he was about 32 and then moved to Guyer House.
 In 1856 he married Amelia Mary Lamb daughter of Joseph Lamb of Axwell Park, County Durham and the couple had nine children – six sons and three daughters.
 In 1880 Nugent inherited his father’s property Calverleigh Court at Tiverton and his family moved from Guyers.

-From about 1881 until 1895 Captain Lancelot Charles Brown (1825-1895) resided with his wife Sarah Maria at Guyers House.
-He was the great grandson of Lancelot “Capability” Brown (1716-1783) the famous British landscape architect.
+From about 1881 until 1895, Captain Lancelot Charles Brown (1825–1895) resided with his wife Sarah Maria at Guyers House.
+He was the great grandson of Lancelot “Capability” Brown (1716–1783) the famous British landscape architect.
 After he died in 1895 Henry Stratton Coles bought the house.

-Henry Stratton Coles (1864-1914) was a retired banker in Bath.
+Henry Stratton Coles (1864–1914) was a retired banker in Bath.
 In 1888 he married Edith Maude Symons daughter of Thomas George Symons of Mynde Park in Hertfordshire.
 They had one daughter Bridgett Stratton Coles.

-In about 1910 Knightley Stalker Dunsterville bought Gurneys House.
-His grandson Hugh gave an account of this part of his life.
-He said that after Knightley bought the house his two sons who were in the Army came home on leave and stayed with their parents.
+In about 1910, Knightley Stalker Dunsterville bought Gurneys House.
+His grandson Hugh gave an account of this part of his life: he said that after Knightley bought the house his two sons who were in the Army came home on leave and stayed with their parents.
 It was customary for the family to go to Corsham Church and it was here that his son Graham Eadley Dunsterville met his future wife Eviline Goldney.
 In 1912 the couple were married and a year later had their first child.
 Graham went to join his regiment and Eviline came to Guyers House to live.
-Unfortunately Graham was killed soon after the war started in 1914.
-He was trying to rescue a wounded soldier.
-A photo of Graham is shown.
+Graham was killed soon after the war started in 1914 while trying to rescue a wounded soldier.

-In 1921 there was a for sale notice in the newspapers and Lieutenant Colonel Donald James Handford bought the house.
-He had married in 1916 Elinor D’Arcy who was the daughter of a Charles D'Arcy a Bishop in Ireland.
+In 1921, there was a 'for sale' notice in the newspapers and Lieutenant Colonel Donald James Handford bought the house.
+He had married in 1916 Elinor D’Arcy who was the daughter of a Charles D'Arcy, a bishop in Ireland.
 The couple lived there for over fifty years.

-Guyers House today
+Today

-Today Guyers House is a hotel and restaurant.
+Today, Guyers House is a hotel and restaurant.